-On Monday, 27 lawmakers in Augusta will wrestle with what could be Maine's most significant environmental legislation in decades -- and chances are you've never heard of it.
+On May 21, 27 lawmakers in Augusta will wrestle with what could be Maine's most significant environmental legislation in decades - and chances are you've never heard of it.
 Why?
-Because it has powerful opponents who want it to disappear quietly.
+Because lots of people in Augusta don't want you to hear about it.

-The bill is called LD 1528, and it's dead simple: It requires dam owners to provide safe and effective passage for all 12 species of diadromous fish -- those having life phases in both fresh and salt water, including imperiled species like Atlantic salmon, shortnose sturgeon and American eel -- and it gives any citizen the right to sue if they don't.

-This bill would reconnect the fish with their historic spawning grounds, which in turn could have enormous implications for our rivers, our lakes and the Gulf of Maine.
+The bill is called LD 1528, and it's dead simple: It requires dam owners to provide safe and effective passage for all twelve species of diadromous fish - those having life phases in both fresh and salt water; including imperiled species such as Atlantic salmon, short-nose sturgeon, and American eel - and it gives any citizen the right to sue if they don't.
+This bill would reconnect the fish with their historic spawning grounds, which in turn could have enormous implications for our rivers, our lakes, and the Gulf of Maine.

 In bygone days, untold millions of spawning fish brought our fishermen a double bonanza each year.
-In the spring, lobstermen trapped spawning adults by the barrelful and made their own bait.
+In the spring, lobstermen trapped spawning adults by the barrelful, and made their own bait.
 Later, as the young of the year filled our estuaries and harbors, everything from codfish to tuna grew fat on them, and our fishermen shared in this bounty.

-Ordinary citizens recognized this pattern immediately, and fish-passage laws were passed in 1735, 1741, 1786, and 1789 by the Massachusetts Legislature.
-By various means, each was quickly disabled, repealed, or circumvented.
+Ordinary citizens recognized this pattern immediately, and fish-passage laws were passed in 1735, 1741, 1786 and 1789 by the Massachusetts Legislature.
+By various means, each was quickly disabled, repealed or circumvented.

 Those days, and those spawning runs, are gone.
 Now lobstermen are hostages to a few giant wholesalers who treble the value of raw herring just by renaming it "bait."
-Groundfishermen aren't even that lucky -- their cod died away long ago, waiting for food fish that never came downriver.

-And if the past is sad, the future is downright scary: as herring costs skyrocket, lobstermen may be forced to buy soybean-based bait.
+Groundfishermen aren't even that lucky - their cod died away long ago, waiting for bait fish that never came down river.
+And if the past is sad, the future is downright scary: As herring costs skyrocket, lobstermen may be forced to buy soybean-based bait.
 Soybeans?
-As in genetically modified soybeans, which currently account for 86 percent of the American crop?
+As in genetically modified soybeans, which account for 86 percent of the American crop?
 Yes, those soybeans.
+The Gulf of Maine gets its own science project!